crowdsourcing-class/crowdsourcing-class.github.io/assignment2.md

 * 5 points total for the video
   - 2 point for relevance to the themes of the class
   - 1 point for the narration
-  - 1 point for the quality of the audio
+  - 1 point for the quality of the audio (we recommend using an external microphone)
   - 1 point for a compelling visual accompaniment
 * Extra credit (up to 2 points) - if your video is selected for presentation in class, you will receive extra credit.
 </div>